Synthworks0/SBY-OST-Tool/README.md

 2. Select an album from the dropdown menu.
 3. Choose the desired language for renaming (Japanese, Romaji, or English).
 4. Click the "Browse" button to select an output folder.
-5. Click "Extract Soundtrack" to extract the files and set the desired langauge.
+5. Click "Extract Soundtrack" to extract the files and set the desired language.
 6. If needed, click "Rename Files" to rename the soundtrack files after extracting.

 ## Developer Notes